Brushes

 Hog Bristles

-Animal hair that has soft to slightly stiff texture.
-The natural flagging of hog bristles allows the brush to fit into cracks to remove fine dust.
+Animal hair with a soft to moderately stiff texture.
+The natural flagging of hog bristles allows them to conform to cracks and crevices, making them effective at removing fine dust and debris.

 Horsehair